juxor/afaq/markdown/secJ5.md

 willing to sacrifice gains in technical and economic efficiency in order to regain and insure management control."_ [**Progress Without People**, p.
 65f]

 Simply put, managers and capitalists can see that workers' control experiments expose the awkward fact that they are not needed, that their role is not related to organising production but exploiting workers.
 They have no urge to introduce reforms which will ultimately make themselves redundant.
 Moreover, most enjoy the power that comes with their position and have no desire to see it ended.
 This also places a large barrier in the way of workers' control.
-Interestingly, this same mentality explains why capitalists often support fascist regimes: _"The anarchist Luigi Fabbri termed fascism a **preventative counter-revolution**; but in his essay he makes the important point that the employers, particularly in agriculture, were not so much moved by fear of a general revolution as by the erosion of their own authority and property rights which had already taken place locally: 'The bosses felt they were no longer bosses.'"_ [Adrian Lyttelton, _"Italian Fascism"_, pp. 81-114, **Fascism: a Reader's Guide**, p.
+Interestingly, this same mentality explains why capitalists often support fascist regimes: _"The anarchist Luigi Fabbri termed fascism a **preventative counter-revolution**; but in his essay he makes the important point that the employers, particularly in agriculture, were not so much moved by fear of a general revolution as by the erosion of their own authority and property rights which had already taken place locally: ‘The bosses felt they were no longer bosses.'"_ [Adrian Lyttelton, _“Italian Fascism”_, pp. 81-114, **Fascism: a Reader's Guide**, p.
 91]

 However, it could be claimed that owners of stock, being concerned by the bottom-line of profits, could **force** management to introduce participation.
 By this method, competitive market forces would ultimately prevail as individual owners, pursuing profits, reorganise production and participation